 Jean François Heckel,

-The story of how an eccentric French shop keeper and amateur film maker attempted to locate and befriend Banksy, only to have the artist turn the camera back on its owner.
+The story of how an eccentric French shop-keeper and amateur film-maker attempted to locate and befriend Banksy, only to have the artist turn the camera back on its owner.
 The film contains footage of Banksy, Shephard Fairey, Invader and many of the world's most infamous graffiti artists at work.
 Written by

 Sundance Film Festival

-Performed by The Creators
+Performed by Richard Hawley

-Taken from the album "The Creators, The Weight" See more »
+Taken from the album "Lady's Bridge" See more »

 60 of 71 people found this review helpful.